ilmanzo/ilmanzo.github.com/content/post/first_steps_with_golang_tui.md

 }
 {{</ highlight >}}

-- your update will be a function that takes a message and reacts to it, for example a keypress.
+- your update will be a function that takes a message that comes from the framework and reacts to it, for example a keypress, a mouse click or a window resize.
 Check the [docs](https://pkg.go.dev/github.com/charmbracelet/bubbletea) for details.
 {{< highlight Go >}}
 func (m model) Update(msg tea.Msg) (tea.Model, tea.Cmd) {
 	switch msg := msg.(type) {